projectcontour/contour/SECURITY.md

 Contour is an ingress controller that works as an Envoy control plane, configuring the Envoy data plane, which actually carries traffic from outside to inside the cluster.

+## Reporting Security issues
+For reporting security issues, please see the reporting process documentation available at https://projectcontour.io/resources/security-process.

+The rest of this document discusses Contour's threat model and security posture.

 ## Inputs

 Contour's inputs are: